Do you have fitness equipment collecting dust that you no longer need or use?

 Some charities don’t take used equipment

-Another price indicator of sorts is the fact that many charities have various restrictions on accepting donations of used exercise equipment.
+Another price indicator of sorts is the fact that many charities have various restrictions on what kind of used exercise equipment donations they’ll take on.

-This includes charities that make a good portion of their money by re-selling used goods.
+This includes charities that make a good portion of their money by re-selling used goods, but many of them are unwilling to accept pre-owned cardio machines like treadmills, ellipticals, exercise bikes, etc.

-It’s a case-by-case basis as to what equipment they do or don’t accept and why that is the case.
+It’s a case-by-case basis as to what fitness gear they do or don’t want and why that is the case.

-But on some level it’s obviously not worth it to them to accept certain types of used fitness equipment.
+But on some level it’s obviously not worth it to many charities to try & resell certain types of used home fitness equipment.

 Bottom line: Have reasonable expectations for how much you think your used exercise equipment is worth.